 Bw(X)/Bw(I) double-based elements

-The latest edition of the army lists produced for DBMM, usable also for DBM, introduce a new combination which is not permitted by the DBM rules.
+The original 2016 edition of the army lists produced for DBMM, usable also for DBM, introduce a new combination which is not permitted by the DBM (or DBMM) rules.
 These are Bw(X) double-based with Bw(I), and appear in the Hussite and Medieval German lists.
-Following a poll among UK competition players, it is agreed that these will be treated as compulsorily double-based Bw(O).
+The latest reprint of the relevant list book corrects this and shows these troops as Bw(X) double-based with Bw(O).